 Keto breakfast is so easy to do!

 Like at home, breakfast is always the easiest meal to eat while in ketosis.
 We were staying at Pop Century during our last stay, so I just grabbed breakfast at one of the resort’s quick-service stations in the cafeteria.
-That said, you can go to any table-service or quick-service restaurant on property and get bacon, eggs, sausage, cheese, sour cream, etc. Once in the park, I head over to the Starbucks (Main Street Bakery) to grab a Venti Iced Coffee with heavy cream and a couple of sweet-n-lows.
+That said, you can go to any table-service or quick-service restaurant on the property and get bacon, eggs, sausage, cheese, sour cream, etc. Once in the park, I head over to the Starbucks (Main Street Bakery) to grab a Venti Iced Coffee with heavy cream and a couple of sweet-n-lows.
 If you like to load up at breakfast, I would definitely suggest checking into the Crystal Palace for a great Keto breakfast in the Magic Kingdom.
-In addition to the plethora keto breakfast options, you will also have an omelet station where you can get a good mix of veggies and cheese mixed into your omelet.
+In addition to the plethora of keto breakfast options, you will also have an omelet station where you can get a good mix of veggies and cheese mixed into your omelet.

 Eating Keto for Lunch at Be Our Guest

 While I could have easily opted for a Jumbo Turkey Leg while making my way around the Magic Kingdom, I knew that I would be eating a half-chicken for dinner – also we had managed to book a lunch at Be Our Guest.
 My last visit to Be Our Guest led me to the amazing Braised Pork (Coq Au Vin Style).
-While this meal was amazing and could have easily been made keto by removing the mashed potatoes and carrots, I went a different direction.
+While this meal was amazing and could have easily been made keto by removing the mashed potatoes and carrots, I went in a different direction.
 Being that I loaded up at breakfast, I wasn’t starving, so I actually ordered the Grilled Shrimp off of the kid’s menu.
-It come with like 5 grilled shrimp, broccoli, and peach applesauce that I gave to one of my daughters.
+It comes with like 5 grilled shrimp, broccoli, and peach applesauce that I gave to one of my daughters.

 Eating Keto for Dinner at Starlight Ray’s Cosmic Cafe

-Like I mentioned earlier, I was looking forward to the ½ Rotisserie Chicken from Starlight Ray’s Cosmic Café.
+As I mentioned earlier, I was looking forward to the ½ Rotisserie Chicken from Starlight Ray’s Cosmic Café.
 Now, I will admit that it is very rare that I will actually go to or even look forward to eating at Cosmic Ray’s Starlight Café, but after doing some research before our trip, I was actually excited about dinner here!
 This meal did not disappoint!
 The ½ chicken is served with mashed potatoes and green beans.
 Once again, my daughters were in luck as they scored an additional serving of mashed potatoes, but the chicken and green beans were very good, and definitely did the trick!
-Another great thing about Cosmic Ray’s Starlight Café is the fact that they do have mobile-ordering, so we were able to place our order ahead of time as opposed to waiting in line.
+Another great thing about Cosmic Ray’s Starlight Café is the fact that they do have mobile ordering, so we were able to place our order ahead of time as opposed to waiting in line.

 Keto Snacks at the Magic Kingdom